 Safety, Security & Risk

-It decomposes upon combustion, producing toxic fumes containing nitrogen oxides.Its aqueous solution is a strong base.It reacts violently with acids and is corrosive.It reacts violently with oxidizing agents and ethylene oxide.It corrodes metals such as copper, zinc, aluminum, tin and their alloys.
+When burned, it decomposes, producing toxic fumes containing nitrogen oxides.Its aqueous solution is a strong base.It reacts violently with acids and is corrosive.It reacts violently with oxidizing agents and ethylene oxide.It attacks metals such as copper, zinc, aluminum, tin and their alloys.